ahackit/work-on-the-LATTS/2.CurrentStack/AWS/readme.md

   - Status Check
 - 5 minute logs by default, but can go to 1 minute for EC2
 - Can create alarms with CloudWatch trigger notifications
+  - Can also provide terminate actions to alarms

 ###  8.2. <a name='CloudTrail'></a>CloudTrail
 - Records all AWS API calls